Western Stars (song)

 "Western Stars" is a song by Bruce Springsteen, the title track of his 2019 album.
 It was the fourth and last single released from the album, also having a physical limited edition release with "The Wayfarer" as the B-side, and charted at No. 87 in Ireland, at No. 4 in Portugal and at No. 41 on the Billboard Hot Rock & Alternative Songs chart.

 History

-This ballad is a character study about an aging Hollywood actor whose career has long faded.
-His biggest claim to fame was that he was once shot in a Western by John Wayne.
-The actor still gets free drinks as a result of that moment of glory.
+This ballad is a character study about an aging Hollywood actor in the twilight of his career.
+His biggest claim to fame was that he was once shot in a Western by John Wayne; he reminisces on using the story to earn free drinks.
+Throughout the song he reflects on his experiences, and expresses gratitude at having outlived many of his peers.

-The video was directed by Thom Zinny, who also shot Springsteen's clip for "Tucson Train", and show The Boss in various settings, including a blue-collar bar where he performs the song.
+The video was directed by Thom Zimny, who also shot Springsteen's clip for "Tucson Train", and show The Boss in various settings, including a blue-collar bar where he performs the song.